-In a Peer Reviews assignment, students submit a draft and then rate their classmates’ writing by answering questions like “Is the thesis a fact or an opinion?” and “Is the evidence in this paragraph strong or weak?”
-We recommend scaffolding students’ Peer Reviews experience with our interactive tutorials.
+If you create a Peer Reviews without any prerequisites, we recommend scaffolding students’ Peer Reviews experience with our interactive tutorials.
 This way, students will understand what they should be shooting for in their own writing, and the feedback they give their peers will be more accurate and helpful.

 Each interactive tutorial walks students through a lesson, provides examples, and ends with check-for-understanding questions.

 What interactive tutorials are available for Peer Reviews?

 We offer several different interactive tutorials for specific Peer Reviews criteria:

 Where can I find interactive tutorials for Peer Reviews?

 In addition to using the links above, you can find links to interactive tutorials in two places within the Peer Reviews assignment:

 After writing a prompt and choosing the essay component, you can select your rating and grading criteria.
 Available tutorials will be linked below: